aishahsenin/SprixAlgo/README.txt

 Class diagram [done]
 Evaluation list [done]

-Evening
-Creating a local database?

 Review against plan
 	- the information page
 	- appendix page
 	- adding a local database into the program for the extra features

-Psuedo code [in progress]
-Presentation slides
+Psuedo code [only done for some algorithms] Presentation slides human data shizz

 Last minute changes
 - bibliography